 - Attractiveness- Identify the audience who are interested in product and services.

 Companies use targeted marketing to understand the audience and plan to advertise accordingly.
 Targeted marketing is much more effective in terms of efforts compared to mass marketing, which doesn’t take into account the psychology of consumers.

 A targeted marketing plan starts with identifying the right audience.
 An online gaming company would study the market and finds out who uses online social gaming app the most.
 Once the statistics are found, the company will focus on marketing on those community who are interested in purchasing the product.
 If the study shows that people between the age of 20-35 are interested in the product, then the brand’s advertising efforts will be focusing on the customers of that age group.

 After this, the brand can initiate marketing strategies that best reach its consumers.
 Campaigns include email promotions, social media contests and banners or ads.
-An email with a promo code and a download link personally in consumers email can make customer-brand relation to more personal level.
+An email with a promo code and a download link personally in consumers email can make customer-brand relation to a more personal level.

 Kellogg’s ran around 600 television ads per year promoting their pre-sweetened cereal which was aired during Television shows that focused on toddlers and young children.
 A study regarding this strategy found that almost 50 different cereals were shown to kids were displayed at stores after the airing of the ads were done.
 This targeted marketing has increased the sales of Kellogg’s cereals by 17 per cent of the total volume.